Here at NSPG our staff are a top priority, as is their education. We value high quality work and always embrace new challenges.

 I enjoy socialising with friends and getting out of the house.
 Snowboarding, surfing and skating have been a hobbies of mine for quite some time now, in particular I love the cold and the scenery of snowboarding.
 Everything about it is blissful.
 I also love playing instruments and learning about different kinds of mechanics.

 I would say my best trait is being keen to learn.

-Outside of work I like to game and spend time with my mates.
+Outside of work I like going to the gym and enjoy kickboxing.

 I'm hardworking and I like to think that I can excavate a solid trench.

 I started plumbing because throughout school I didn't want to sit down and concentrate for 8 hours at a desk.
 So I knew that a trade like plumbing would be perfect for me as it would keep me active and enhance my problem solving skills.

 I like plumbing because it sometimes looks simple from the outside but it is actually really complex.
 From all the different angled fittings that must be connected to a pipe to allow it to fit, to the grade that must be applied to allow the water to have fall.

 Outside of work I like the gym, camping and hanging out with my friends and family.

 I feel like the trait I like best about myself is my ability to make people laugh as I enjoy making other people happy.